dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1687: Prioritize equitable land use over profit.
+### T1687: Equitable land use prioritizes people and the environment over profits.

 |Support|
 |---|